Kalilamodow/Kalilamodow/README.md

 - 👋 Hi, I’m @Kalilamodow
-- 👀 I’m interested in web development
+- 👀 I’m interested in literally anything
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything (keep in mind that I am terrible at programming)
-- 📫 How to reach me no

 <!---
 Kalilamodow/Kalilamodow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.